-The team members are responsible for identifying students or student groups who display disturbing behavior, offering suggestions on how to manage the behavior or student crisis, and implementing a plan to manage and/or resolve the situation.
-Any campus community member may refer a student or student group to the Behavior Assessment Team using the form below or through any member of the team.
-The BAT is made up of members from the following offices: Counseling Center, Dean of Students, University Housing, Student Conduct, Legal Affairs, Provost Office, Public Safety, Equal Opportunity & Title IX (as needed), and the Student Accessibility Resource Center (as needed).
+The team members are responsible for identifying students or student groups who display disruptive behavior, offering suggestions on how to manage the behavior or student crisis, and implementing a plan to manage and/or resolve the situation.
+Any campus community member may refer a student or student group to the Behavior Assessment Team, using the designated referral form or through any member of the team.
+BAT is made up of the following offices: Counseling Center, Dean of Students, University Housing, Student Conduct, Legal Affairs, Provost Office, Public Safety, Equal Opportunity & Title IX (as needed), and the Student Accessibility Resource Center (as needed).

 - Dean of Students

-- Student Accessibility Resource Center
+- Student Accessibility Resource Center (as needed)

 For more information about how the Behavior Assessment Team functions, the assessment process, the classification of common student behaviors, risk levels, and common interventions the team recommends to students, as well as additional contacts and resources please contact the Dean of Students Office.

-Last updated: 6/21/2018
+Last updated: 7/22/2021